 The term phytonutrients refers to a number of substances found in plant matter.
 They can prevent cancer, premature aging, and bacterial, parasitic, and fungal infections.
 Types of phytonutrients include:

 A major reason for leaving kibble behind and switching to a raw diet is to cut down on carbohydrates.
 All the same, whereas no dog needs a large amount of carbs from grain, some dogs do benefit from carbohydrates forming up to 20 percent of their diet.
 This is especially true for sighthounds and dogs who need to gain weight.
 Vegetables are a great source of healthy carbs for these dogs.

-Omega 3 has a numerous health benefits for dogs.
+Omega 3 has numerous health benefits for dogs.
 It:

 Plus, unlike Omega-6 fatty acids, which can cause inflammation, Omega 3 has anti-inflammatory qualities.
 This means that Omega-3 fatty acids can balance out the effects of Omega 6, which your dog may be consuming in large amounts if she is eating chicken.
 It is important to note that Omega-6 fatty acids are essential; it is just necessary to balance them out with sufficient Omega 3 to avoid adverse side effects.

-Dogs that stay away from processed diets filled with low grade meats, animal by products, grains, fillers and sugar are at less risk of having food allergies.
+Dogs that stay away from processed diets filled with low-grade meats, animal by-products, grains, fillers, and sugar are at less risk of having food allergies.
 Some reports say as many as 25% of dogs experience food allergies caused by processed foods.
 Often times, switching to a raw diet can resolve these bothersome allergies in dogs.
-Click here for more information on how a raw diet will help reduce allergies.

 Have questions?
 Contact us!